 Skip to content

-gemini Gemini CLI
+gemini Google Gemini CLI

 Google Gemini CLI is used as an AI agent that can be used directly in a terminal.

 I use the Gemini CLI to help generate bash script files and markdown documents for mkdocs-material.
+It is my preferred coding agent at the moment since I already pay for Google One.

 🛠 Installation